django-userena-ce/django-userena-ce/docs/installation.rst

 Support for old Django and Python Versions
 ------------------------------------------

-From version 5.0.0 only django versions 2.2 and 3.0 will be supported.
+From version 5.0.0 only django versions 2.2, 3.1 or 3.2 will be supported.
 Django 1.11 and/or Python 2 users should install ``django-userena-ce<5.0``.

 Installing django-userena-ce